voitb/open-stream/docs/troubleshooting/TROUBLESHOOTING.md

 1. **Run Diagnostic Scripts**: Use the provided scripts to collect system information
 2. **Check Logs**: Look for error messages in console output
-3. **Try Basic Solutions**: Restart application, clear caches, reinstall dependencies
+3. **Try Basic Solutions**: Restart application, clear caches, reinstall dependencies with PNPM
 4. **Reproduce Issue**: Document exact steps to reproduce the problem

 ### Information to Include